YouBase/white-paper/README.md

 7) Anonymity.
 Without a high-level key, no one element of data can be tied to any other.
 With this level of data anonymity, more data can be donated by users for use in various forms of data commons.

 8) A Universal set of Addresses.
 Anyone can send you information securely.
-Physician's office can send anyone with a wallet the information they are required to send.
+Physician's office can send anyone with a wallet the information they are required to send to fulfill requirements, for example.